index

 Innovation Cycles and Civilizational Renormalization

-The pattern generates quantitative predictions.
-Innovation cycles should shorten as tcycle1/ηcivt_{\text{cycle}} \propto 1/\eta_{\text{civ}} where civilizational complexity increases.
-Historical data confirms this—agriculture lasted 10,000 years, industrial revolution 200 years, computing era 80 years, AI transformation projecting 20-30 years.
-Each cycle operates at higher base complexity, approaching bankruptcy threshold faster.
-The acceleration is mathematical necessity from renormalization group flow equations governing organizational dynamics.
+The pattern suggests quantitative structure.
+Innovation cycles shorten as civilizational complexity increases.
+Historical data supports this—the agricultural era lasted 10,000 years, the industrial revolution 200 years, the computing era 80 years, the AI transformation projecting 20-30 years.
+Each cycle operates at higher base complexity, approaching saturation faster.
+The acceleration follows naturally if organizational dynamics exhibit renormalization group flow behavior.

 The Universal Cycle

 Innovation cycles follow a five-stage progression identical across all scales.
-Discovery relaxes constraints enabling new possibility space.
+Discovery relaxes constraints enabling a new possibility space.
 Exploitation rapidly fills that space through optimization.
 Saturation approaches a local maximum where further gains diminish.
 Crisis emerges when maintenance overhead exceeds productive capacity.
 Breakthrough transitions to a higher organizational level with relaxed constraints.

 DiscoveryExploitationSaturationCrisisBreakthrough\text{Discovery} \to \text{Exploitation} \to \text{Saturation} \to \text{Crisis} \to \text{Breakthrough}